 The answer is YES.
 It works decently well.
 The scans are done regularly and it will also remove the malware.

 Sitelock Pricing and Plans

-If you are just planning to buy the hosting from Bluehost or Sitelock partnered hosting, you might first be hearing about it in the billing section.
+If you are just planning to buy the hosting from Bluehost or from another Sitelock partnered hosting, you might first hear about it in the billing page.